cimm-kzn/3D-MIL-QSAR/README.md

 + numpy
 + pandas
 + scikit-learn
++ pytorch
-+ torch
++ torch-optimizer
 + rdkit
 + networkx

 All packages can be installed using *conda*.
 Neural networks can be trained with CPU or GPU.

 ## How To Use
 The `datasets` folder contains 175 datasets on ligand bioactivity extracted from ChEMBL.
 These datasets were used to build and compare 2D and 3D models.

 The `miqsar` contains scripts for conformer generation, calculation of 2D and 3D descriptors, and implementation of Multi-Instance machine learning algorithms.
 This folder also includes the file `utils.py`, which contains supporting scripts for demonstrtation of model building process in `example.ipynb`.